-As noted above, the main financial risks to which Enlighten Learning Trust is exposed, taking account of the mitigations in place, relate the risk of an income shortfall due to the likelihood of factors affecting expenditure beyond the trusts control not being supported by equitable increases in core funding, increasing numbers of Free School Places without a corresponding demographic need, and the potential effects of the cost of living crisis and utilities cost increases on Government Funding allocations.
-A risk also arises in relation to the defined benefit pension scheme, due to the fact that there is a deficit of £2,052k (2021: £6,444k).
+As noted above, the main financial risks to which Enlighten Learning Trust is exposed, taking account of the mitigations in place, relate the risk of an income shortfall due to the likelihood of factors affecting expenditure beyond the trusts control not being supported by equitable increases in core funding, increasing numbers of Free School Places without a corresponding demographic need, and the potential effects of the inflation crisis and utilities cost increases on Government Funding allocations.

 All risks are reflected in the Trust's Risk Register and are reviewed regularly by the Trust Board/Audit &Risk Committee.
 Each school's individual risks are recognised on the Trust risk register.
 The key risks drive the Trust's strategic priorities for coming years to ensure financial sustainability and maintained curriculum delivery.
-The additional risks presented by the current cost of living crisis and spiralling utility costs, alongside unfunded staff pay awards, are being kept under constant review.
+The additional risks presented by the current inflation crisis and spiralling utility costs, alongside unfunded staff pay awards, are being kept under constant review.
 The Trust's Risk and Control framework ensure these risks are actively monitored and managed ongoing.
+In line with the updated ATH 2023 and increased DfE focus on estates management, the Trust risk register has separated Health and Safety and estates management as distinct areas to ensure Trustees and Local Governors review this area as a key risk ongoing.
+There is also an annexe to the Scheme of Delegation with detailed accountabilities for these areas.
+During the year, the Trust received a favourable RPA audit.